XenorInspire/WorgenX-old/README.md

 #### For Windows :

-Go to the compilator folder and execute this command :
+Go to the compilator folder and start WinCompilator.cmd.
-`gcc WinCompilator.c -o WinCompilator.exe`

-Execute the compilator :
-`./WinCompilator.exe`

 #### For Linux :